aanas1010/Vaccine-Management-System/phase2/design_document.md

 * UseCaseManagerInterface interface between the management system implementations and the use cases
 * ServiceLocation interface between the use cases and the service location implementations, such as clinics
 * ServiceLocationDecorator abstract class between the use cases and bookable clinics
+* Multiple interfaces in the databaseintegration package
+  * Create layers of abstraction between the database tables and the use cases

 Thus, there are no strong dependencies between the different levels of architecture.
 In all cases, the abstraction layer allows us to decouple the system and subsequently follow the Open-Closed principle as well.